 The structural efficiency of your home affects the amount of heat needed to warm it

-Ensuring the structure of your home is well insulated and has a high level of airtightness is known as taking a fabric first approach.
-Architectural designer and Passivhaus consultant Joe Stuart offers advice on how to go about it.
+Ensuring the structure of your home is well insulated and has a high level of airtightness is known as taking a fabric-first approach.

 The construction method and materials you choose have a significant impact on the thermally efficiency of your home.
 For instance, concrete structures take longer to heat up, but they also retain heat for longer than one constructed from a lightweight timber frame.
 This is because concrete has a high capacity to store heat, known as high thermal mass.
 It applies to any dense material such as brick or stone.
 Conversely, a lightweight timber-frame house will reach a desired temperature faster, but it will be harder to maintain.

 The type, thickness and position of insulation plays a huge role in how well the heat inside your home is retained, and how little is lost to the outside.
 The most important thing is that your insulation forms a complete and unbroken seal around the house.
 Pay close attention to insulating the joins between different materials and structures to avoid warmth escaping.